alainlubin/ChefAutomate_LimitViewability/instructions/A2_setup.md

    <kbd><img src="https://raw.githubusercontent.com/danf425/ChefAutomate_LimitViewability/master/images/ssh-automate.png" width="450" height="225"></kbd>

 If this is a previously used A2 box, you will have to delete all `Legacy` policies.
+*** Check if these policies have active members.
+If yes, then we can move them to other/newer policies
 - `Settings`>`Policies`>click on the 3 dots>`Delete Policy`
    <kbd><img src="https://raw.githubusercontent.com/danf425/ChefAutomate_LimitViewability/master/images/a2-delete-legacy-policies.png" width="450" height="225"></kbd>